aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/svgimage/write_as_emf/_index.md

 | :- | :- | :- |
 | stream | **io.RawIOBase** | Target stream |

-### Examples

-The following example shows how to save the SVG image to the metafile.

-            This sample demonstrates how to add the SVG image as a metafile to the presentation image collection.

 ### Exceptions

 | Exception | Description |